Physiology-Informed Generative Multi-Task Network for Contrast-Free CT Perfusion: Results

 \subsection{MAGIC generates higher-fidelity and higher spatial resolution\\three-dimensional perfusion maps}

 MAGIC has the capability to generate three-dimensional perfusion maps with high fidelity and spatial resolution for each slice of the NCCT input.
-The high spatial resolution axial-view perfusion maps have a resolution of 1mm, which is significantly better than commercial software that has an axial resolution of approximately 8mm \cite{kudo_differences_2010}.
+The high spatial resolution axial-view perfusion maps have a resolution of 1mm, compared with approximately 8 mm in commercial software\cite{kudo_differences_2010}.
 This improved resolution allows for more informed clinical decisions, as demonstrated in Fig. \ref{fig:3D}A-B.

 Additionally, MAGIC reduces the likelihood of motion artifacts in the generated perfusion maps.
 Compared to traditional perfusion maps, which require the administration of intravenous contrast agents and repeated imaging, MAGIC synthesizes perfusion imaging from NCCT imaging, which has a much shorter exposure time and is less susceptible to motion artifacts \cite{fahmi_head_2013}.
-This is illustrated in Fig. \ref{fig:3D}C. The ability to generate high-resolution, motion-artifact-free perfusion maps without the need for contrast agents presents a significant advantage of MAGIC over traditional CTP imaging.
+This is illustrated in Fig. \ref{fig:3D}C. The ability to generate high-resolution, motion-artifact-free perfusion maps without the need for contrast agents presents a meaningful advantage of MAGIC over traditional CTP imaging.